 A decision to issue a medical examination notice is a reviewable decision (see regulation 676).

-55C.
+[Regulation 55F inserted: SL 2022/214 r.
+9.]

+55G.
 Worker to choose registered medical practitioner

 (1) The regulator must ensure that, before the medical examination is conducted, the worker is advised of the nature of, and the reasons for, the medical examination so that the worker is sufficiently informed for the purposes of making a choice in the selection of a registered medical practitioner.